Carolyn C. Perrucci: Early life and education

 Carolyn Land Cummings was born in Murfreesboro, Tennessee to Kathleen McGraw Cummings and Clarence L. Cummings.

 Perrucci graduated from Middle Tennessee State University a B.S. in sociology in 1961, receiving the Sims Award for most outstanding social science major.
-She subsequently earned an M.S. in 1963 and PhD in 1965 at Purdue University, both in sociology.
+She subsequently earned an M.S. in 1963 and a PhD in 1965 at Purdue University, both in sociology.
 She is a member of Alpha Kappa Delta, Kappa Delta Pi, Phi Sigma Beta and Pi Gamma Mu.

 Career

 In 1966, Perrucci joined Purdue University's faculty as an assistant professor of sociology.
 In 1967, she received a $15,713 grant from the United States Department of Labor to investigate why some women engineering and science graduates do not continue to work in those fields.
-Her study explored the impacts of social background, educational experiences, marriage, and childbearing on a women's career.
+Her study explored the impacts of social background, educational experiences, marriage, and childbearing on a woman's career.
 In March 1968, Perrucci spoke at the 10th International Seminar on Family Research in Tehran.
 Her presentation outlined why so few women in the U.S. pursue scientific and engineering careers.

 In 1970, Perrucci was promoted to an associate professor of sociology at Purdue.
 She and her husband, Robert, were co-investigators on a research project titled "Social Processes in the Identification of Mental Illness," supported by a two-year grant from the National Institute of Mental Health.
 Also that year, she was appointed to a three-year term on the committee on training and professional standards of the American Sociological Association.
 During the spring of 1971, Perrucci was one of nine sociologists who attended the research workshop on sociology theory and research in education at Myrtle Beach, South Carolina.
 The workshop was hosted by the National Research Council's Committee on Basic Research in Education.
 In November 1971, Perrucci was funded by a $12,612 grant from the United States Office of Education to explore career patterns of men and women in engineering and science as part of a program sponsored by the National Academy of Sciences and the National Academy of Education.